-There were three AWOIS information items within the survey limits.
-The three AWOIS items are discussed in the Item Investigation reports in Appendix I. Concur.
+There were no assigned AWOIS items within the sheet limits.
+There were six unassigned AWOIS items, three of which are discussed in the Item Investigation section.
+Concur.

 Dangers to Navigation

 There were no Dangers to Navigation (DtoN) reported by the Hydrographer for this project.
 Concur.